AndrewVieira/SmallProjects/README.md

 # SmallProjects
-A Collection of Small Project in Various Programming Languages
+A Collection of Small Projects in Various Programming Languages